 This fortnight's trait is....

-This fortnight at Forest Fields, we will be thinking about what inclusion means to us.
+This fortnight at Forest Fields, we will be thinking about what altruism means to us.

-What does it mean for everyone to be included?
+What does it mean for an act to be selfless?

 Every fortnight, our Into Film club watches a film linked to the Trait of the Fortnight.
 The children discuss the film and their own thoughts about it.
 Recently, Into Film club watched a film called 'Wadja' about a young girl growing up in Saudi Arabia.
 The children thought about how this inspirational girl developed self-awareness through her experiences in the film.
 Klara (5HD) wrote the winning review, check it out below!